 Speech Sound Disorder/Apraxia of Speech Intensive

-Intensive therapy for childhood apraxia of speech (CAS) and phonological disorders is a short-term, high-frequency intervention designed to accelerate speech development through repeated, structured practice with a speech-language pathologist.
+Intensive therapy for childhood apraxia and phonological disorders offers short‑term, high‑frequency speech intervention to accelerate development through structured practice.

 Motor Speech Disorder